-Days 3-4: Two to four days after last drink, delirium tremens (DT’s) may occur.
+Days 3-4: Two to four days after the last drink, delirium tremens (DT’s) may occur.
 This symptom is not present for every person but mortality rates hover around 15%.
 Detox in a facility equipped to handle patients with DT’s is very important.
-Physiological changes to the central nervous system occur which may cause dehydration and other symptoms which may be life threatening.
+Physiological changes to the central nervous system occur which may cause dehydration and other symptoms which may be life-threatening.
 Hallucinations are also possible.

 The timeline for an average person who experiences detox from alcohol varies.
 It is important to seek help immediately if a strong dependency has formed.
 For DT’s, medical help is necessary as soon as possible to avoid catastrophic consequences.